-- (1) This rule applies to a customer who is a business customer in relation to premises, where the customer is not currently classified (or reclassified) by the distributor in relation to the premises. - (2) On being notified by a retailer that the customer is a business customer, the distributor for the premises must classify the customer in relation to those premises: - (a) as a large customer or as a small customer; and - (b) if a small customer, as or as not a small market offer customer. - (3) The distributor must, as soon as practicable, notify the retailer for the premises of the classification of the customer under this rule. - (4) The distributor must keep a record of the classification of the customer.
+- (1) This rule applies to a customer who is a business customer in relation to premises, where the customer is not currently classified (or reclassified) by the distributor in relation to the premises. - (2) On being notified by a retailer that the customer is a business customer, the distributor for the premises must classify the customer in relation to those premises:

+(a) as a large customer or as a small customer; and

+(b) if a small customer, as or as not a small market offer customer.

+(3) The distributor must, as soon as practicable, notify the retailer for the premises of the classification of the customer under this rule.

+- The distributor must keep a record of the classification of the customer.

-10 Distributor reclassification of business customers 10 [Not used]
+10 Distributor reclassification of business customers10 [Not used]

-- (1) The distributor for the premises of a business customer may: - (a) of its own initiative; or reclassify the customer as a large customer or small customer or as not a small market offer customer in relation to the premises after the initial classification of the customer by the distributor in relation to the premises under rule 9.
+- (1) The distributor for the premises of a business customer may: - (a) of its own initiative; or - (b) on application by the customer or the financially responsible retailer for the premises, reclassify the customer as a large customer or small customer or as not a small market offer customer in relation to the premises after the initial classification of the customer by the distributor in relation to the premises under rule 9.